 About the Program

-Housed within the Department of Community Leadership and Human Services and the College of Education and Human Services, the criminal justice (CRJ) program boasts four dedicated professors.
+Housed within the Department of Criminal Justice and Social Work, the Criminal Justice (CRJ) Program boasts four dedicated professors.
 We may be smaller than some other programs, but we use this size to the advantage of our students, working diligently to challenge them but to also provide assistance as needed and to equip them with the tools necessary to succeed, not only in the classroom but also in their professional lives after graduation.

 Students are encouraged to join the Criminal Justice Society (CJS).
 Open to all Murray State students regardless of degree program, this student organization is designed to build professionalism and provide both practical and academic experiences outside of the classroom.
-Through CJS, students are able to hear from and interact with practitioners in the criminal justice field, go on trips and tours, and participate in fun and informative events, such as mock crime-scene investigations.
+Through CJS, you will be given the opportunity to hear from and interact with practitioners in the criminal justice field, go on trips and tours, and participate in fun and informative events, such as mock crime-scene investigations and K9 demonstrations.
 Student leadership opportunities are also available through CJS.